Rooftop pools and London is maybe not the perfect match, mainly because of the sometimes grey and cold weather in the

 Available only to hotel guests and Ned Club members, the pool is also complemented by the hotel's spa and the gym, making it a fantastic choice for those looking to relax in style.

-Located in Shoreditch, what used to be LIDO at The Curtain is during summer 2021 turning into the Mondrian Shoreditch London.
+Located in Shoreditch, what used to be LIDO at The Curtain has during summer 2021 turned into the Mondrian Shoreditch London.
 The fabolous rooftop pool and terrace is (luckily) however the same.